How to Track Link Clicks in Google Analytics 4

 Step 3: Use Preview Mode to Find a Click

-Now, it’s time to set up tracking for the specific link or type of link you want to track.
-To do that, head back to your Google Tag Manager home and click the Preview button:
+Now it’s time to set up tracking for the specific link or type of link you want to track.
+Head back to your Google Tag Manager home and click the Preview button:

 Google Tag Manager Preview

 A new window will open to connect to your site.
-Make sure to keep both your Google Tag Manager and new website preview windows open.
+Keep both your Google Tag Manager and website preview windows open.

-Now, let’s say you want to track outbound link clicks in your social media box on your Instagram icon to see how many website visitors are clicking over to Instagram to follow you.
+Now, let’s say you want to track outbound clicks on your Instagram icon, to see how many visitors click over to follow you.

-In your website preview window, we’ll click the Instagram icon.
+In your website preview window, I’ll click the Instagram icon.

 Back in your Google Tag Manager window, you’ll see an event pop up in your sidebar called Link Click, because the All Link Clicks trigger you set up before is watching for all link clicks.
 Click on Link Click, then toggle to the Variables tab.

 You’ll find the information you need to create your tracking tag here.
 We’ve found that the click text for that icon is “INSTAGRAM,” and the click URL is the Instagram profile.
-We can use these to create our tracking tag.
+I can use these to create my tracking tag.

-Other variables you should look at closely for setting up additional click tracking are Click classes and Click ID.
+Other variables worth a closer look for additional click tracking are Click classes and Click ID.

 How to track link clicks using Google Tag Manager - preview mode